dwyl/calendar/BUILDIT.md

 Follow the instructions
 and you should be able to have Google authentication working on the application.

-Here are the changes you should have:
+Here are the changes you should have done:

 - created `GoogleAuthController` inside `lib/cal_web/controllers`.
 The